This is an internal documentation. There is a good chance you’re looking for something else. See Disclaimer.

 Participate in the bootstrap process

 It is possible for other modules to apply custom configuration options during the building of the session factory by contributing a HibernateBootstrapContribution.
 This contribution provides several methods to participate in various steps of the bootstrapping process.
 It’s also possible to provide a priority to control the execution order of the different contributions.
-This can for example be used for registering custom user types.
+This can for example be used for registering custom java types.

 The main configuration is done by HibernateCoreBootstrapContribution.